 Mentu spoke as well, “Thank you for your generosity.”

 Sinon and Mentu stepped across the threshold and paused until Strymon joined them.

 They walked down several streets toward the ship before anything more was said, and then Sinon broke the silence.
 “How, may I ask, do you know her?”

 Sinon thought to himself, He says that same thing often.
 He must have a clear sense of what is the time and place for everything.
 They walked back to the ship in silence.
-Sinon’s mind was racing and he knew he would have a hard time getting to sleep, but sometime later that night, long after he bedded down, sleep finally did come to him.
+Sinon’s mind was racing over the visit and especially what she said to Strymon just before they left.
+He knew he would have a hard time getting to sleep, but sometime later that night, long after he bedded down, sleep finally did come to him.